olivierhagolle/Sentinel-download/README.md

 ### wget
 To use it, you need *wget* installed.
 I guess it goes with any linux distribution.
 For windows, I don't know, but maybe someone can tell.
+If your download stops for a network issue, you can restart S2-download, as wget knows how to resume without havind to download everything again.
+Wget doesnot download the products already fully downloaded (unlesss you have unzipped them).

 ### Proxy
 In case your download must be done through a proxy, you have to setup the https_proxy variable in your.bashrc file or in your .profile.